 Which is why I am sure we all occasionally dream of a bit of break from it all – even just for mere moments.

 And guys – this would all be entirely possible – if we just all relocated to Holland.

-And what this is, my friends and fellow exhausted mamas, is traditionally a regular day a week (or every forthnight) that dads take on the parenting duties.
-Leaving mum – yes, that's right – off the hook for an entire day every week (or forthnight).
+What this is, my friends and fellow exhausted mothers, is traditionally a regular day a week (or every fortnight) that dads take on the parenting duties.
+Leaving mum – yes, that's right – off the hook for an entire day every week (or fortnight).

-According to Kidspot, this was often a a Wednesday, or even every second Wednesday, and some families adjust this to suit their own needs.
-But the bottom line is that mums get a regular day off from parenting duties and the dads take on the mental load of the default parent, while also enjoying more time bonding with their children.
+According to Kidspot, this was often a Wednesday and some families adjust this to suit their own needs.
+The bottom line is that mums get a regular day off from parenting duties and the dads take on the mental load of the default parent, while also enjoying more time bonding with their children.

 According to national statistics, over a third of men in the Netherlands work a reduced work week.
-In fact, a whopping 25% of Dutch men officially work part-time.
-This is an enormously high figure, especially when compared to the European average of 8%.
-Furthermore, a large portion of men who work full-time (36hrs) choose to do so over the course of a four-day work week, rather than the traditional five.
+In fact, a whopping 25 percent of Dutch men officially work part-time.
+This is an enormously high figure, especially when compared to the European average of 8 percent.
+Furthermore, a large portion of men who work full-time (36 hours) choose to do so over the course of a four-day work week, rather than the traditional five.